I work with many departments and schools at my university, nationally, and internationally.

-I love writing (most of the time) and have maintained an semi-private/semi-public website since 1995.
+I love writing (most of the time) and have maintained a semi-private/semi-public website since 1995.
 Lots of the old stuff has vanished from the web and lives only on CD backups.
 I am sure it will come back to haunt me one day, as will my worst and best poetry…

 I have co-developed, co-authored and contributed to over 100 proposals since 2007 for intramural, foundation, corporate and federal funding.
 A percentage of these have been successful and some are listed here.

 I publish in peer-reviewed and invited journals and proceedings, although not as regularly as faculty from the sciences and engineering.
 Scholarly output for MFA degree holders in the form of peer-reviewed publications is not as common in my field.
 Nothing I do is common in my field, but I aim to change that.
 If you want to change anything in the world, start doing more things you are not good at and go places where you think you have little to offer.
 You will be surprised how much you can learn and how much you can teach others.

 I have contributed to research development across all of our division’s priority areas: game design, mobile, and environmental media and immersive technologies by working with faculty from my school and other units.
 It is more fun to work with other people.
 Collaborative work isn’t easier, but it is better and more fun.
 Did I write ‘fun’ twice?
 Yes, I did…